mathworks-robotics/mujoco-simulink-blockset/README.md

 - Open MATLAB R2022b.
 In case you are using a older MATLAB release, please follow the build instructions below to rebuild for a particular MATLAB release
 - Run install.m in MATLAB command window.
 MuJoCo library will be downloaded and added to MATLAB Path.

+--->

+#### Note:
+*The 'Download' button from File Exchange only downloads the source code.
+If you use the download button, ensure that you run the 'Build Instructions' before continuing.*

 ## Usage
 Open examples/gettingStarted.slx model and click run

-If the installation is successful, you should see a pendulum model running in a separate window and camera stream displayed by Video Viewer block (Computer Vision Toolbox).
-Dedicated graphics card is recommended for best performance.
+If the installation is successful, you should see a pendulum model running in a separate window and camera streams displayed by Video Viewer blocks (Computer Vision Toolbox).

+*A dedicated graphics card is recommended for the best performance.
+Disable Video Viewer blocks if the model runs slow*

 ### Blocks
 <img width="400" alt="mjLib" src="https://user-images.githubusercontent.com/8917581/230754094-908a0a52-2c5d-4e8e-bd82-d2dcc553a846.png">

-MuJoCo Plant block steps MuJoCo engine, renders visualization window & camera, sets actuator data and outputs sensor readings
+MuJoCo Plant block steps MuJoCo engine, renders visualization window & camera, sets actuator data, and outputs sensor readings

 It takes an XML (MJCF) as the main block parameter.
-It auto detects the inputs, sensors, cameras from XML and sets the ports, sample time and other internal configuration.
+It auto-detects the inputs, sensors, and cameras from XML to configure the block ports and sample time.

-Inputs can either be a Simulink Bus or vector.
+Inputs can either be a Simulink Bus or a vector.

 Sensors are output as a Simulink Bus.

-RGB and Depth buffers from camera are output as vectors.
+RGB and Depth buffers from cameras are output as vectors.
 These can be decoded to Simulink image/matrix using the RGB and Depth Parser blocks.

 https://user-images.githubusercontent.com/8917581/230754110-e98b0ed6-05af-416c-9f39-7e5abf562b25.mp4